- D+1 212 506 3715

 In addition, Roger holds a number of management positions at Orrick.
 He is co-chair of Orrick’s public finance department, which resides in nine offices around the country, and for the last two decades has ranked as number one bond counsel and disclosure counsel, and within the top five underwriters counsel, for bonds issued by state and local governments throughout the United States.
 In that capacity, Roger is responsible for strategy, opinion policy and other standards of practice for the group, and is consulted on a wide range of matters in addition to his own.

 A dozen or so of Roger’s transactions have been selected as deals of the year by various publications.
-He himself has been recognized by The American Lawyer as Dealmaker of the Year (twice), as “best” or “super” by several other publications, ranked by Acritas as an Acritas Star Lawyer, and was declared the “The Bond King” in a cover article by California Lawyer.
+He himself has been recognized by The American Lawyer as Dealmaker of the Year (twice), as “best”, “super” or "lawyer of the year" by several other publications, ranked by Acritas as an Acritas Star Lawyer, and was declared the “The Bond King” in a cover article by California Lawyer.